 Categories: Architecture, Programming

-For the last 3 years I’ve been working as a software architect in a smallish company (100 software engineers, 300 staff in total).
+For the last 3 years I’ve been working as a software architect in a smallish company (100 IT staff).
 I’d like to share what responsibilities this role includes in this company; the approach here is interesting and I would recommend it.

 This article may be of interest to software architects (or those interested in the role), senior developers, and IT managers in similar companies.
 I believe it’s also relevant for similar-sized departments of larger companies, and at least partly relevant for smaller companies.